-In combination with contributions from EU Member States, EU overall contributions in 2009 and 2010 accounted for more than half of the total support to UNRWA.
+In combination with contributions from EU Member States, EU overall contributions in 2011 accounted for 47% of the total support to UNRWA.
 The EU has been a strong supporter of UNRWA since 1971, becoming in time its largest donor.
-In the last 10 years, the EU has provided nearly EUR 1 billion in support of UNRWA's work.
+In the last 10 years, the EU has provided over EUR 1.2 billion in support of UNRWA's work.
+Nevertheless, efforts at burden-sharing are beginning to bear some fruit.